svpino/cs6310-project1-datasets/README.md

 As a heads up, the 7,000 and 10,000 samples take several minutes to complete (at least on my computer they did.)

+### Creating your own datasets

+You can use the Generator.java file included in this project.
+You can run it with the following command:

+`
+    $ java Generator 100 > file.csv
+`
+Where `100` represents the number of students and `file.csv` will be the output file.

 ### Automated Test Running

 To automatically test your program output, use the `test_runner.sh` shell script (_thanks to Shim Manning for the idea!_).
 It will automatically assume the path to your java class to be `/home/ubuntu/workspace/ProjectOne`, but this can be overridden as follows: